 SAISD Earns State's Highest Fiscal Accountability Rating

-"Our district continues to strive for excellence in all areas of operation," said San Angelo ISD Assistant Superintendent of Business and Support Services, Jeff Bright.
-"This rating should illustrate that we are doing our best to make San Angelo ISD accountable not only for our academic success, but we are exceeding state standards with our district's limited financial resources, and we will not stop working to improve our district a little more each day."
+"Our district has come a million miles since the days of financial exigency," said San Angelo ISD Assistant Superintendent of Business and Support Services, Jeff Bright.
+"For now, we are on solid ground financially and will continue to work to improve our district operations each day.
+The rating should show the taxpayers that we are doing our best to make San Angelo ISD accountable not only for student academic success, but being responsible with our district's financial resources as well."

-The Board of Trustees will hold a public meeting to distribute the full report to the public on October 19, 2009 at 5:30 p.m. in the Board Room of the Administration Building, 1621 University, San Angelo, Texas.
+The Board of Trustees will hold a public meeting to distribute the full report to the public on October 27, 2008 at 5:30 p.m. in the Board Room of the Administration Building, 1621 University.